- What is your charitable registration number?

 Federal charitable registration # 11929-3009-RR0001.

 Our legal name is Western Canada Wilderness Committee.
 We are popularly known as the Wilderness Committee as our mandate has grown to encompass protection and preservation of wilderness and wildlife from BC to Ontario.
 Wilderness Committee supporters are found across Canada and around the world.

-The Wilderness Committee accepts gifts of cash, securities, non-cash assets (gifts in kind), and planned gifts such as bequests, life insurance, annuities and gifts of real estate.
+The Wilderness Committee accepts gifts of cash, securities, non-cash assets (gifts in kind), and planned gifts such as bequests, annuities and gifts of real estate.

 The Wilderness Committee has an ethical approach to consideration of all gifts.
 To find out about our Gift Acceptance Policy: Wilderness Committee Philosophy: Responsibility and Transparency.

 Yes!
 Simply add 3% to the amount of your donation in order to ensure the Wilderness Committee receives the full benefit of your gift.

 Your donations mean the world to us and are directed to the area of greatest need among our five main campaign areas.
 It's because of you that we're able to remain nimble in responding to emerging needs.
 Click here for more information on your donation at work.

 Because donors support the work of the organization, the Wilderness Committee is able to respond to emerging issues within our five campaign areas: